How to Ask Your Boss for a Promotion

 I hope you’re doing well.
 I wanted to have a conversation with you about my career growth opportunities within the company.

 Your insight and feedback on my performance so far would be greatly appreciated.
-I’m also interested in understanding the company’s vision and goals for the [specific department or team] and how I can continue to contribute to that vision.
-If there’s an opportunity for advancement, I’d like to express my interest in being considered for a [specific position] based on my track record and the skills I’ve acquired.
+I’m also interested in understanding the company’s broader vision for the [specific department or team] and how I can continue to be part of that.

 All the best,